Leylayyubova/leylayyubova/README.md

 # Hi 👋, I'm Ayyubova Leyla

-                                                                                    A frontend developer from Azerbaijan 🚀
+                                                                                    A frontend developer from Azerbaijan 🚀 👨‍💻 About Me
+I am a Frontend Developer specializing in creating interactive and responsive web applications using modern web technologies.
+I strive to build user-friendly interfaces by working on various projects.

 ## 🎓 Education

 - **Azerbaijan State Oil and Industry University**